My Main Page with Links to My Other

 distracted without thinking about the losses caused by being distracted or not

-thinking where interest should be directed are wanton behaviors.
+thinking where interest should be directed are wantonly behaviors.
 Those who

-reason and carefully choose their actions and desires but do not do what they
+reason, carefully choosing their actions and desires, but do not do what they

 The section on integrity and self-transformation